DistroByte/ansible/git/README.md

 # Git

-An asible role that installs git on the target hosts.
+An ansible role that installs git on the target hosts.

 ## Example Playbook